MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 When you open a report in the Power BI service, all the visuals on the currently visible page refresh.
 Each visual requires at least one query to the underlying data source.
 Some visuals might require more than one query.
 For example, a visual might show aggregate values from two different fact tables, or contain a more complex measure, or contain totals of a non-additive measure like **Count Distinct**.
 Moving to a new page refreshes those visuals.
 Refreshing sends a new set of queries to the underlying source.

 Every user interaction on the report might result in visuals being refreshed.
 For example, selecting a different value on a slicer requires sending a new set of queries to refresh all of the affected visuals.
-The same is true for selecting a visual to cross-highlight other visuals, or changing a filter.
+The same is true for selecting a visual to cross highlight other visuals, or changing a filter.
 Similarly, creating or editing a report requires queries to be sent for each step on the path to produce the final visual.

 There's some caching of results.
 The refresh of a visual is instantaneous if the exact same results were recently obtained.
 If row-level security is defined, these caches aren't shared across users.